Shelf Company Switzerland: Buy a Ready-Made AG or GmbH

 3. You need a company with an older registration date.

 Some public tenders, procurement contracts, and institutional partnerships require bidders to demonstrate a minimum number of years of establishment — typically two, three, or five years.
 A shelf company formed in 2021, for example, legitimately satisfies a “three years established” requirement in 2026.
-This is a transparent and legal use of a shelf company; the company genuinely has that registration history.
+This is a transparent and legal use of a shelf company; the company genuinely has that registration history on ZEFIX.

 4. You face an urgent regulatory filing.